What is the Towns Fund?

-The structure of the board means they already have good communication connections locally and, make use of the offer of Barnsley Council to utilise their social media and host a webpage with which to pass on news and updates.
+The structure of the board means they already have good communication connections locally.
+They also make use of the offer of Barnsley Council to utilise their social media and host a webpage with which to pass on news and updates.

-Under the restrictions of the COVID-19 pandemic, specific Towns Fund consultation took place over a 17 day period (Friday 28 August to 13 September 2020) where we wanted to assess the level of support for the four proposed Towns Fund themes that projects were going to be developed around.
+Under the restrictions of the COVID-19 pandemic, specific Towns Fund consultation took place over a 17 day period (Friday 28 August to 13 September 2020).
+We wanted to assess the level of support for the four proposed Towns Fund themes that projects were going to be developed around.
 These are: growing, connecting, developing and placemaking.

-Under normal circumstances there would have been face-to-face consultation held in local venues, but this option was not available to us due to COVID-19 restrictions.
+Under normal circumstances there would have been face-to-face consultation held in local venues.
+This option was not available to us due to COVID-19 restrictions.
 Consultation took place online and the board were aware it may be a barrier to engaging with some members of the community.
-To counteract this the Barnsley Council contact centre volunteered to act as intermediary and take telephone calls, during which operators would talk through material with the customer, or their intermediary, and record the response to any questions or options contained in the consultation.
+To counteract this the Barnsley Council contact centre volunteered to act as intermediary and take telephone calls.
+Operators would talk through material with the customer, or their intermediary, and record the response to any questions or options contained in the consultation.

 You can become involved and share your views at any time.
-You can contribute to the social media exchanges on Twitter for Goldthorpe #TownsFund #TheDearne, give your view at the Barnsley Council Facebook site or email us at firstname.lastname@example.org.
+You can contribute to the social media exchanges on Twitter for Goldthorpe #TownsFund #TheDearne.
+You can also give your views at the Barnsley Council Facebook site or email us at email@example.com.